Israel-Weiss/Control-System/README.md

 Running the project

 After running the "clone" command and downloading the files from GitHub, please enter the command "npm i" in the backend folder.
-Once the installation is complete, run the command "npm start".
-Then, open your browser and go to http://localhost:3030.
+Once the installation is complete, run the command "npm run build".
+Once the build is complete run the command "npm run build".
+Then you hav two options:
+A. open your browser and go to http://localhost:3030.

-If you want to access through the frontend, you can run "npm i" followed by "npm start" in the frontend folder.
+B. in the frontend folder, run "npm i" followed by "npm start".
 The browser will automatically open with a request to port 3000.

 General